varya/steroids/_posts/phonegap_on_steroids/2013-09-03-prepopulated-sqlite.markdown

 function initDatabase() {

   if ( device.platform == "Android") {
-    var dbName = "file://" + steroids.app.absolutePath + "/data/Chinook_Sqlite.sqlite"
+    var dbName = "file://" + steroids.app.absolutePath + "/data/Chinook_Sqlite"
   } else {
-    var dbName = steroids.app.path + "/data/Chinook_Sqlite.sqlite";
+    var dbName = steroids.app.path + "/data/Chinook_Sqlite";
   }

   db = window.sqlitePlugin.openDatabase({name: dbPath});
 }
 {% endhighlight %}

-The SQLite plugin works so that if there is a database file in the path corresponding to the `name` property, then that existing database is used.
-Otherwise, a new empty database file is created with the given filename.
+The SQLite plugin works so that if there is a database file with the extension `.db` in the path corresponding to the `name` property (sans extension), then that existing database is used.
+Otherwise, a new empty database file is created with the given filename plus the `.db` extension.

 You can then run a query on the database – the example code queries the `ARTISTS` table: